Minimal scenario facet Bell inequalities for multi-qubit states: Introduction

 \section{Introduction}

-Bell nonlocality \cite{bell1964}, an intriguing feature of quantum mechanics has been studied extensively since the time of John S. Bell.
-From the time of the introduction of famous EPR paradox \cite{EPR}, entanglement has been known to be a source of many fascinating phenomena, including Bell nonlocality.
+Bell nonlocality \cite{bell1964}, an intriguing feature of quantum mechanics, has been studied extensively since the time of John S. Bell.
+Since the introduction of the famous EPR paradox \cite{EPR}, entanglement has been known to be a source of many fascinating phenomena, including Bell nonlocality.
 However, entanglement in a state does not always guarantee Bell nonlocality; a simple example is the Werner state \cite{werner}.
-But the converse is true.
-The set of quantum correlations is convex but they do not form a polytope, whereas the set of local correlations is convex and also forms a polytope \cite{brunnerRMP}.
+The set of quantum correlations is convex, but they do not form a polytope; whereas the set of local correlations is convex and the correlations form a polytope \cite{brunnerRMP}.
 The nontrivial facets of this local polytope are known as tight Bell inequalities.
-The well known Clauser-Horner-Shimony-Holt (CHSH) inequality \cite{chsh} is an example of facet Bell inequality for two parties, two measurement settings and two outcomes per setting.
+The well-known Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{chsh} is an example of facet Bell inequality for two parties, two measurement settings, and two outcomes per setting.
 It is the only nontrivial facet inequality for this scenario giving the maximal quantum violation of $2\sqrt{2}$ which is also Tsirelson's bound \cite{tsirelson}.
-For three qubits {\'S}liwa \cite{sli} constructed the local polytope for two dichotomic measuements per party, where Mermin inequality \cite{mermin} is one of the facets.
-In our previous paper \cite{arpan}, we noted a particular limitation of Mermin-Ardehali-Belinskii-Klyshko (MABK) \cite{mermin,ardehali} inequalities and constructed new Bell inequalities which removed this shortcoming.
-Particularly, the $n$-qubit state, $\ket{\psi}=\cos\alpha \ket{0...0}+\sin\alpha \ket{1...1}$ (generalized GHZ state) does not violate MABK inequalities \cite{gen} for $\sin 2\alpha \le 1/\sqrt{2^{N-1}}$.
-In that paper, we constructed a set of six inequalities each of which is violated by generalized GHZ states for the whole parameter range.
-These six inequalities could be obtained from two inequalities after permutations of qubits.
-One important fact of those inequalities was the scenario we considered, i.e three parties, two dichotomic measurement settings for two parties and one dichotomic measurement for the remaining.
-But our inequalities were not facet inequalities for this particular scenario.
+For three parties and two dichotomic measurement settings per party, {\'S}liwa \cite{sli} constructed the local polytope where Mermin inequality \cite{mermin} is one of the facets.
+Originally, Mermin inequality was proposed for $n$-qubit GHZ state, where all the operators are either $\sigma_x$ or $\sigma_y$.
+Ardehali inequality \cite{ardehali} was different from Mermin’s in the $n$th operator, where any arbitrary measurement settings $a$ and $b$ are allowed.
+Belinskii and Klyshko \cite{bk} first introduced the polynomial versions of inequalities.
+Nowadays all these inequalities are together called Mermin-Ardehali-Belinskii-Klyshko (MABK) inequalities \cite{mermin,ardehali,gisinp}.
+In our previous paper \cite{arpan}, we noted a particular limitation of MABK inequalities.
+Particularly, the $n$-qubit state, $\ket{\psi}=\cos\alpha \ket{0...0}+\sin\alpha \ket{1...1}$ (generalized GHZ state) does not violate MABK inequalities \cite{gen} for $\sin 2\alpha \le 1/\sqrt{2^{n-1}}$.
+Not only that in \cite{all} all correlation Bell inequalities were constructed for $n$ qubits and in \cite{nonvio} it was shown that generalized GHZ states do not violate those inequalities for the whole parameter range provided one is restricted to rank-1 qubit measurements.
+In fact, in Ref \cite{degenerate}, authors showed that if one allows degenerate qubit measurements, at least for $n=2,3,4$ and $5$, full correlation Bell inequalities get violated for the whole parameter range.
+One can mend this drawback by considering alternative Bell inequalities designed for different settings.